What is the Small Business Development Internship and Product Design in Africa all about?

 Details & Costs

-- Arrival day: first Monday of the month
+- Arrival day: 1st Monday of every month

 What is included